dmarticus/dmarticus.github.io/_posts/2022-11-08-improving-the-aeson-experience.md

 title: "Improving the experience of JSON in Haskell with autodocodec and bifunctors"
 layout: post
 tags: [haskell, aeson, types, APIs, functional programming, autodocodec, JSON,validation, code tutorials]
-post_summary: "Libraries and techniques for improving the developer experience of working with JSON in Haskell"
+post_summary: "Libraries and techniques for improving the developer experience of working with JSON in Haskell."
 ---
 ## Introduction